-- The average yearly cost of the major regulations issued between 2001 and 2006 is about 47 percent less than over the previous 20 years. - Over the last 26 years, the major regulations reviewed by OMB have added at least \$126.9 billion to the overall yearly costs of regulations on the public. - The benefits of major regulations issued from 1992 to 2006 exceed the costs by more than three fold.
+- Over the last 26 years, the major regulations reviewed by OMB have added at least \$126.9 billion to the overall yearly costs of regulations on the public. - The benefits of major regulations issued from 1992 to 2006 exceed the costs by more than three fold.

-The Report also provides a summary of the analysis of major regulatory activity by the so-called "independent" regulatory agencies over the past ten years.
+The draft Report also provides a summary of the analysis of major regulatory activity by the so-called "independent" regulatory agencies over the past ten years.

 Chapter III provides an update on agency implementation of the Information Quality Act (IQA) (Section 515 of the Treasury and General Government Appropriations Act, 2001 (Pub.
 L. No. 106-554, 31 U.S.C. § 3516 note)).
 The chapter summarizes the current status of correction requests that were received by agencies in FY 2006, and includes an update on the status of requests received in FY 2003, FY 2004, and FY 2005.
+This year's Report accelerates OMB's presentation of summary information about IQ requests and appeals, thereby increasing the accessibility and transparency of information for the public.
 The chapter also summarizes agency annual reports for the Information Quality Bulletin for Peer Review.
 This is the first year for which reports on the implementation of the Bulletin were required.

 This Report is being submitted along with the Twelfth Annual Report to Congress on Agency Compliance with the Unfunded Mandates Reform Act (UMRA), (Pub.
 L. No. 104-4, 2 U.S.C. § 1538).
-This year we are again publishing, as Chapter IV, the UMRA report with the Report to Congress on the Benefits and Costs of Federal Regulations.
-OMB reports on agency compliance with Title II of UMRA, which requires that each agency, before promulgating any proposed or final rule that may result in expenditures of more than \$100 million (adjusted for inflation) in any one year by State, local, and tribal governments, or by the private sector, to conduct a cost-benefit analysis and select the least costly, most cost-effective, or least burdensome alternative.
+This year, for the first time, we are publishing, as Chapter IV, a draft of the UMRA report with the draft Report to Congress on the Costs and Benefits of Federal Regulations.
+By doing so, we hope to make available to the public information on the previous fiscal year in a more timely fashion.
+In this draft, OMB reports on agency compliance with Title II of UMRA, which requires that each agency, before promulgating any proposed or final rule that may result in expenditures of more than \$100 million (adjusted for inflation) in any one year by State, local, and tribal governments, or by the private sector, to conduct a cost-benefit analysis and select the least costly, most cost-effective, or least burdensome alternative.
 Each agency must also seek input from State, local, and tribal government.